techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 But, this is not all.
 You can do so much more with Scalekit.
 To learn more about what you can do with Scalekit, check out:

-- [NodeJS SDK Reference](quickstart-nodejs) - Explore the SDK reference used in this quick start guide fully.
-- [Sample NodeJS App](https://www.github.com) - You can download our fully functional sample app to download the code used in this guide and setup a running NodeJS code quickly.
+- [Sample Apps](https://www.github.com/scalekit-inc/) - You can download our fully functional sample app to download the code used in this guide and setup a running application quickly.
-- [Production Checklist](https://dash.readme.com/project/scalekit/v1.0/docs/production-checklist-1) - Go through the production check list we have put together to ensure a secure and successful production release.
+- [Production Checklist](golive-checklist.md) - Go through the production check list we have put together to ensure a secure and successful production release.